PatrickReynoldsCoding/CV/README.md

 • Overseeing the development of new training programmes

 ## Hobbies and interests
+- **Coding**: My newest hobby.
+Already have a few projects with friends complete and have quite a few more in the pipeline
-- **Music**: Played with several jam bands and love getting together in the summer for a campfire sing along.
+- **Music**: Played with several jam bands and love getting together in the summer for a campfire sing-along.
 Love recording music and coming up with ideas.
 - **Cooking**: My happy place.
-- **Climbing**: Favorite sport, but hate the shoes!
+- **Climbing**: Favourite sport, but hate the shoes!